jross9/eStudio/README.md

 # eStudio - Electronics Studio

-Electronics Studio / Schematics / PCB / FPGA / Simulation
+Electronics Studio: Schematics / Simulation / PCB / HDL

 An IDE for Electronics Study, Engineering, and Hobby use.